ono-midori/ono-midori.github.io/techs/zguide.md

 #### Intermediaries and Proxies

-ZeroMQ aims for decentralized intelligence, but that doesn’t mean your network is empty space in the middle.
-It’s filled with message-aware infrastructure and quite often, we build that infrastructure with ZeroMQ.
+ZeroMQ aims for decentralized intelligence, but that doesn't mean your network is empty space in the middle.
+It's filled with message-aware infrastructure and quite often, we build that infrastructure with ZeroMQ.
 The ZeroMQ plumbing can range from tiny pipes to full-blown service-oriented brokers.
 The messaging industry calls this intermediation, meaning that the stuff in the middle deals with either side.
 In ZeroMQ, we call these proxies, queues, forwarders, device, or brokers, depending on the context.

 This pattern is extremely common in the real world and is why our societies and economies are filled with intermediaries who have no other real function than to reduce the complexity and scaling costs of larger networks.
 Real-world intermediaries are typically called wholesalers, distributors, managers, and so on.

 #### The Dynamic Discovery Problem

 One of the problems you will hit as you design larger distributed architectures is discovery.
 That is, how do pieces know about each other?
-It’s especially difficult if pieces come and go, so we call this the “dynamic discovery problem”.
+It's especially difficult if pieces come and go, so we call this the “dynamic discovery problem”.

 There are several solutions to dynamic discovery.
 The simplest is to entirely avoid it by hard-coding (or configuring) the network architecture so discovery is done by hand.
 That is, when you add a new piece, you reconfigure the network to know about it.

 ![](./pics/zmq/fig12.png)

 In practice, this leads to increasingly fragile and unwieldy architectures.
-Let’s say you have one publisher and a hundred subscribers.
+Let's say you have one publisher and a hundred subscribers.
 You connect each subscriber to the publisher by configuring a publisher endpoint in each subscriber.
-That’s easy.
+That's easy.
 Subscribers are dynamic; the publisher is static. *Now say you add more publishers.
-Suddenly, it’s not so easy any more.* If you continue to connect each subscriber to each publisher, the cost of avoiding dynamic discovery gets higher and higher.
+Suddenly, it's not so easy any more.* If you continue to connect each subscriber to each publisher, the cost of avoiding dynamic discovery gets higher and higher.

 ![](./pics/zmq/fig13.png)

 There are quite a few answers to this, but the very simplest answer is to add an intermediary; that is, a static point in the network to which all other nodes connect.
 In classic messaging, this is the job of the message broker.
-ZeroMQ doesn’t come with a message broker as such, but it lets us build intermediaries quite easily.
+ZeroMQ doesn't come with a message broker as such, but it lets us build intermediaries quite easily.

-You might wonder, if all networks eventually get large enough to need intermediaries, why don’t we simply have a message broker in place for all applications?
-For beginners, it’s a fair compromise.
+You might wonder, if all networks eventually get large enough to need intermediaries, why don't we simply have a message broker in place for all applications?
+For beginners, it's a fair compromise.
 Just always use a star topology, forget about performance, and things will usually work.
 However, message brokers are greedy things; in their role as central intermediaries, they become too complex, too stateful, and eventually a problem.

-It’s better to think of intermediaries as simple stateless message switches.
-A good analogy is an HTTP proxy; it’s there, but doesn’t have any special role. *Adding a pub-sub proxy solves the dynamic discovery problem in our example*.
+It's better to think of intermediaries as simple stateless message switches.
+A good analogy is an HTTP proxy; it's there, but doesn't have any special role. *Adding a pub-sub proxy solves the dynamic discovery problem in our example*.
 We set the proxy in the “middle” of the network.
 The proxy opens an XSUB socket, an XPUB socket, and binds each to well-known IP addresses and ports.
 Then, all other processes connect to the proxy, instead of to each other.
 It becomes trivial to add more subscribers or publishers.

 ![](./pics/zmq/fig14.png)